 If you get a bill for health care or drugs, send the bill to us.
-To send us a bill, see page 127.
+To send us a bill, see page 129.

-- If the services or drugs are covered, we will pay the provider directly. - If the services or drugs are covered and you already paid more than your share of the cost, it is your right to be paid back. - If the services or drugs are not covered, we will tell you.
+- If the services or drugs are covered, we will pay the provider directly. - If the services or drugs are covered and you already paid the bill, it is your right to be paid back. - If the services or drugs are not covered, we will tell you.

-Contact Customer Service or your Personal Care Coordinator if you have any questions.
-If you do not know what you should have paid, or if you get a bill and you do not know what to do about it, we can help.
+Contact Customer Service or your personal care coordinator if you have any questions.
+If you get a bill and you do not know what to do about it, we can help.
 You can also call if you want to tell us information about a request for payment you already sent to us.